Skip to content

 Premium features (real-time feeds, analytics, bulk export)

-Anyone CAN run their own relay, ingest their own data, and build their own tools.
+Anyone can run their own relay, ingest their own data, and build their own tools.
 The protocol enables it.
 But most cities, newspapers, and civic organizations won't — they'll pay for it to just work.

-Cities (Primary Customer)
+Cities

-Journalists and Media Organizations
+Journalists and Media

 Civic Organizations

-Civic Tech Companies
+Developers and Civic Tech

 Residents